lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

     box dimensions by typing the following commands in the VMD terminal:

 .. code-block:: bw
-    :caption: *to be written in the VMD terminal*

     molinfo top set a 80
     molinfo top set b 80